Best Free AI Tools Like ChatGPT for Students in 2026

 💻 Computer Science & Coding

 Use Claude AI for code review and debugging — it handles large codebases better than any free alternative.
 Use ChatGPT for learning new frameworks.
 Use Groq for quick syntax questions where speed matters.
+For more coding-focused AI tools, check our guide on best Ollama models for coding.

 ✍️ Writing & Communication

 Use Quillbot for paraphrasing and grammar.
 Use Claude for full draft writing with strong structure.
 Use Perplexity to gather cited sources before you write.
+For ready-made prompts, see our collection of 50 best Claude prompts for developers — many apply directly to student writing too.

 Ready-to-Use Student Prompts